smarty/changelog/cloud/us-enrichment-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 1.0.14 - 2024-01-11

+CHANGES:
+- Added a feature that allows attribute groups to be used to narrow the list of returned attributes.
+The documentation for this feature will be released Mon Jan 15.

 ## 1.0.8 - 2023-11-3

 CHANGES: